-The aim of our study was to examine the development of Internet use among adolescents at risk for Internet addictive behaviours (IAB) and as such we purposely sampled and interviewed adolescents reporting signs of IAB (ranging from mild to severe).
-Even so, the analysis revealed that a substantial number of our participants did not describe experiences indicative or consistent with "addictive behaviour" - although those were clearly articulated by a subset of our participants who were coined as being Stuck Online.
-Thus, the emerged theory represents a wider range of Digital Outcomes, all evolving from the unanimously narrated mode of being Always Online and Checking Out.
+The aim of our study was to examine the development of Internet use among adolescents at risk for Internet Addictive Behaviours (IAB) and to identify underlying conditions affecting the development of such maladaptive behaviours.
+As such we purposely sampled and interviewed adolescents reporting signs of IAB (ranging from mild to severe).
+Even so, the analysis revealed that a substantial number of our participants did not describe experiences indicative or consistent with "addictive behaviour"- although those were clearly articulated by a subset of our participants who were coined as being Stuck Online.
+Thus, the emerged theory and "Model of Four" provides rich and unique information about adolescents' development in relation to their internet use.
+It also represents a wider range of Digital Outcomes, all evolving from the unanimously narrated mode of being Always Online and Checking Out.